 WSPN is moving into its 55th year and constantly pushing innovations to bring in new nursing students.
 From the 2010s to this year, the class sizes at WSPN have dropped by one-third.

 This drop in attendance may cause issues for local healthcare facilities that rely on WSPN as part of the staffing ecosystem.
-The school’s Practical Nursing Administrator, Chris Redd, has noted a “negativity about the role” of nursing after COVID-19 as the public became more aware of the “stress and workload” of nurses.
+The school’s Practical Nursing Administrator, Chris Redd, has noted “the negativity about the role of nursing” in an eMissourian.com article and mentioned that “the public became more aware of the stress and workload of nurses”

 To better prepare their nursing students for the realities of the job, as well as help support students who may face financial barriers to their education, WSPN has partnered with Mercy Hospital Washington in an Earn While You Learn Program.
 This program will help support Mercy’s staffing needs as well as the academic and financial needs of WSPN’s students.